tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 An **argument** is anything, generally speaking, specified after a command or executable script.
 It could be a command line option as above, or it could be a file meant to be processed by a Python, Bash, or Perl script.

-You can move around directories using the `cd` command
+You can move around directories using the `cd` command (cd is short for change directory)

     $ cd [name of directory within the directory you are in]